 info regarding what can be recycled

 **The RDKB has introduced Area D

-hope the new system works sell for you.
+new system works well for you.

 Kootenay Business Magazine did an